-Hepatitis B is an inflammatory liver disease caused by the hepatitis B virus.
-This results in liver cell damage that can lead to cirrhosis and an increased risk of liver cancer.
-Transmission of the hepatitis B virus is by contact with blood and/or body fluids of the infectious person.
+Hepatitis B is an inflammatory liver disease caused by the hepatitis B virus that results in liver cell damage and can lead to cirrhosis and an increased risk of liver cancer.
+The hepatitis B virus is transmitted by contact with blood and/or body fluids

 Perinatal Hepatitis B Prevention Coordinator

 (502) 564-4478 ext.
 4259

 Perinatal Hepatitis B Prevention Program

 Established in 1991, the Kentucky Perinatal Hepatitis B Prevention Program (PHBPP) provides case management for HBsAg-positive women seen by private and public health care providers.
 The goal of PHBPP is to identify HBsAg–positive mothers